 Family Sails

-Sailing is one of the few genuinely inclusive sports where people with and without disabilities share the same experience.
+Sailing is one of the few genuinely inclusive recreational sports where people with and without disabilities share the same experience.
+In addition, working as a team sailing the boat creates new and rewarding experiences that serve to enhance family bonds.

-Families can enjoy fun and fulfilling outdoor recreation while CRAB’s experienced volunteer skippers and crew ensure the comfort and safety of everyone.
-For families and caregivers this can be a wonderful respite that is sure to provide special memories as they enjoy sailing together on the beautiful Chesapeake Bay.
+Families enjoy being on the water in a safe and beautiful environment that serves as a wonderful learning experience for everyone.
+Trained volunteer skippers and crew ensure the comfort and safety of everyone.
+For families and caregivers this can be a wonderful respite that is sure to provide special memories as everyone enjoys sailing together on the majestic Chesapeake Bay.

 Family Sails are offered free of charge and take place one Sunday and one Thursday afternoon each month.
 Other opportunities may be available.